netscaler/citrix-k8s-ingress-controller-docs/docs/metrics/promotheus-grafana.md

-# Viewing metrics of Citrix ADCs in Kubernetes
+# View metrics of Citrix ADCs in Kubernetes

 You can use the [Citrix ADC metrics exporter](https://github.com/citrix/netscaler-metrics-exporter) and [Prometheus-Operator](https://github.com/coreos/prometheus-operator) to monitor Citrix ADC VPX or CPX ingress devices and Citrix ADC CPX (east-west) devices.